ibm-watson-iot/cvi-starter-obd-ios/README.md

 ## Overview
 The IBM IoT Connected Vehicle Insights - Mobility Starter Application uses the **IBM IoT Platform** that is available on **IBM Cloud** to help you to quickly build a smart fleet management solution.
-The solution consists of a mobile app and a server component which is the **IBM IoT Connected Vehicle Insights - Fleet Management Starter Web Application**.
+The solution consists of a mobile app and a server component which is the **IBM IoT Connected Vehicle Insights - Fleet Management Starter Application**.

 ### Mobile app
 The starter app provides a mobile app to connect to an OBDII dongle plugged in to your car.
 If you are a user of the application, you can use the mobile app to do the following tasks: